 Unlike our earlier conceptual model, our revised model explicitly acknowledges the existence of other acoustic and non-acoustic stimuli in an animal's environment that might diminish the focal stimulus' salience (the line connecting Box 2b. to Box 2) or that might compete for the animal's finite attentional resources, which would affect the salience of the focal stimulus as perceived by the animal (the line connecting Box 2b to Box B7).
-Absent information to the contrary, our assessment assume the focal stimulus remains salient regardless of competing stimuli and the limited attentional resources of animals.
+Absent information to the contrary, our assessment assumes the focal stimulus remains salient regardless of competing stimuli and the limited attentional resources of animals.
 By extension, we assume that any behavioral change we might observe in an animal would have been caused by the focal stimulus rather than competing stimuli.

 If we conclude (or if we assume) that an acoustic stimulus, such as mid-frequency active sonar, was salient, we would then ask how an animal might classify the stimulus as a cue about its environment (Box B2) because an animal's response to a stimulus in its environment will depend upon whether and how the animal converts the stimulus into some information about its environment (Blumstein and Bouskila 1996, Yost 2007).
-For example, if an animal classifies a stimulus as a "predatory cue," that classification will invoke a suite of candidate physical, physiological, or behavioral responses that are appropriate to being confronted by a predator (this would occur regardless of whether a predator is, in fact, present).
+For example, if an animal classifies a stimulus as a "predatory cue" that classification will invoke a suite of candidate physical, physiological, or behavioral responses that are appropriate to being confronted by a predator (this would occur regardless of whether a predator is, in fact, present).

-Our revised conceptual model departs from our earlier model and models advanced by the U.S. Navy and others by adopting a more expansive concept of "hearing."
+Our revised conceptual model departs from our earlier model and models advanced by the U.S. Navy and others by adopting a more expansive concept of "hearing".
 Other conceptions of the sensory modality that we call "hearing" have focused on the the mechanical processes associated with structures in the ear that transduce sound pressure waves into vibrations and vibrations to electro-chemical impulses.
 That conception of hearing resulted in assessments that focus exclusively on active sonar while discounting other acoustic stimuli associated with U.S. Navy training activities that marine animals might also perceive as relevant.
-That conception of hearing also led to an see Blumstein and Bouskila (1996) for more extensive reviews of the literature on how animals process and filter sensory information, which affects the subjective salience of sensory stimuli.
-See Crick (1984), Dukas (2002), Dukas and Real (19993), and Roitblat (1987) for more extensitve reviews of the literature on attentional processes and the consequences of limited attentional resources.

-almost singular focus on the intensity of the sound - its received level (in decibels) - as an assessment metric and noise-induced hearing loss as an assessment endpoint.
-Among other considerations, that focus fails to recognize that animals will tend to treat sounds as environmental cues (a stimulus that provides information about an animal's environment); that animals have to decide which environmental cues they will focus on given that their ability to process those cues is limited; that animals can distinguish not only received levels of a sound, they also perceive their distance from the source of the sound; that both received levels and the spectral qualities of sounds degrade over distance so an animal that receives the signal at some distance from the source would not receive the same signal as an animal that is close to the sound's source; that animals are more likely to devote attentional resources to those environmental cues that are proximate than to cues that are distant.
+That conception of hearing also led to an almost singular focus on the intensity of the sound - its received level (in decibels) - as an assessment metric and noise-induced hearing loss as an assessment endpoint.
+Among other considerations, that focus fails to recognize that animals will tend to treat sounds as environmental cues (a stimulus that provides information about an animal's environment); that animals have to decide which environmental cues they will focus on given that their ability to process those cues is limited; that animals can distinguish not only received levels of a sound, they also perceive their distance from the source of the sound; that both received levels and the spectral qualities of sounds degrade over distance so an animal that receives the signal at some distance from the source would not receive the same signal as an animal that is close to the sound's source; that animals are